 Don't Forget to Re-Apply Each Year

 All students must re-apply for financial aid each year.
-The FAFSA and any other requested documentation is due by April 1.
+The FAFSA for returning students is due by April 1.
 Please note that additional information may be required after an initial review of your FAFSA.
 Receiving aid in any year does not guarantee aid in subsequent years.
 Effort is made to renew each student's financial aid, but aid in subsequent years could be influenced by changes in a family's financial circumstances, poor academic performance, the availability of state or federal funds, and applying on time.
-The FAFSA for returning students must be received by Western New England University before April 1.
 Late applicants may be considered for financial aid if sufficient funds are available.

 Aid Not Based on Financial Need

 Merit-based scholarships and grants are awarded based on high school or college academic achievement.
 All students are automatically considered for merit aid during the admissions process.
 See Merit Scholarships.

 A limited number of scholarships ranging from $9,000 to $17,000 per year are available.
 See Merit Scholarships.

 A $1000/year discount is available to each sibling when a family has more than one full-time undergraduate child attending Western New England University.
 Please notify SAS each year.

 Need-Based Western New England University Aid

 Western New England University scholarships and grants, which are based on financial need, are awarded annually.
 All students are automatically considered for these when they apply for financial aid.

 Federal Pell Grants are awarded to undergraduate students demonstrating financial need.
 Eligible students may receive up to $5,815 each year.